-- Rules, Policies, and Procedures Handout: materials should be placed in sheet protectors in the front of the binder.
+- Welcome note, Rules, Policies, and Procedures Handout should be placed in sheet protectors in the front of the binder.

 - To succeed in mathematics, it is important to practice the skills covered in class.
 Students will be assigned practice problems most days and students are strongly encouraged to attempt these assignments.

 - Students will be given the opportunity to ask questions about practice problems with which they have difficulty.